 # Table of contents {id=table_of_contents}

-`[TOC]` element in the Markdown document will resolve into the document's table of contents in
+The `[TOC]` element in the Markdown document resolves into the document's table of contents in

 the generated HTML.
 The example can be seen at the top of this and other pages.
 The ToC is